Speaking: Storytelling & Narrative Skills B1 - Lesson 3: Describing Characters & Settings Simply.

 Bora: That sounds lovely.
 Is her house nice?

 Sreyneath: It is.
 It’s a traditional wooden house on stilts.
 Inside, it's simple but very clean.
-The best part is the garden; it's so peaceful and full of fruit trees.
-The whole place has a very calm atmosphere4.
+The best part is the garden; it's so peaceful.
+The whole place has a very calm atmosphere.

-• What was their personality like? (kind, funny, strict, generous5, shy, talkative, serious, energetic)
+• Personality: kind, funny, strict, generous, shy, talkative, serious, energetic

-When you use an adjective to describe something, you should put a little extra stress on that word.
-This tells the listener that the descriptive detail is important.
+When you use an adjective to describe something, put a little extra stress on that word.
+This tells the listener that this detail is important.

 Listen to the difference: